Educational resource about Bluetooth technology and wireless connectivity

 Key Concepts

-remote control: How Bluetooth enables this application in Personal Area Networks
+sensor networks: How Bluetooth enables this application in Personal Area Networks

 Common challenges: Understanding pairing failures and practical solutions

-How Bluetooth Api Works with medical devices
+How Bluetooth Api Works with fitness trackers

 Bluetooth Versions